d6t/d6tstack/README.md

 ## Accelerate data engineering

-DataBolt provides products to reduce the time it takes to get your data ready for evaluation and analysis.
+DataBolt is a collection of products and libraries to reduce the time it takes to get your data ready for evaluation and analysis.

-[www.databolt.tech](https://www.databolt.tech/) - Landing page & web app

 ## File Combiner